citizenfx/fivem-docs/content/docs/scripting-manual/introduction/about-native-functions.md

 - **Community Forums**: The [Cfx.re Forums](https://forum.cfx.re/) are another valuable resource.
 Here, you can find discussions, tutorials, and examples from other developers who share their experiences and solutions related to using native functions.

-- **CitizenFX GitHub**: Users can contribute to the [repository](https://github.com/citizenfx/fivem) by adding descriptions, names, and new native functions.
-This collaborative effort helps keep the list of natives comprehensive and up-to-date, ensuring that the community benefits from the latest features and improvements.
+- **Native Docs Repo**: Users can contribute to the [repository](https://github.com/citizenfx/natives) by adding descriptions, names, and new native functions.

 ## Difference Between Client and Server-Side Natives